 A lean concise draft is key to its ultimate success.
 A 149,000-word book can always be trimmed, but only you know if you’re removing material that is essential to its overall success, or if that material can be cut, which will make the book lighter and more on task.

-How to Trim the Book Down to Size
+How to Edit Your Nonfiction Book Down to Size

 Revising your book is the “art” of the process.
 In Part 11: The 2 Best Nonfiction Book Revision Strategies That Work, I go into detail on how to execute two tried-and-true allover revision methods.